mintpepper95/KnowledgeIsPower/Javascript/Basic data types.md

 // indexOf, includes
-// They work similar to String
+// They work similar to String,

 // find and findIndex